|Project by reedwood||posted 299 days ago||1049 views||3 times favorited||16 comments|

 It was obvious that I had to do something fast or forget about home grown strawberries for desert.

 So, I decided to build a strawberry pen out of some 1×6 rough sawn cedar that was given to me by a client.

-Last winter, I remodeled their master bathroom and the previous contractor left 10 – 16’ 1×6 cedar planks in their garage, left over from the siding project.
-The home owner gave them to me and was glad to have them out of the way.
+Last winter, I remodeled their master bathroom.
+The previous contractor left 10 – 16’ 1×6 cedar planks in their garage, left over from the siding project.
+They gave them to me and were glad to have them out of the way.